Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 Steelers Coach rips Army Ranger Bronze Star winner & HERO #AlejandroVillanueva for standing for anthem!#FireTomlinhttps://t.co/Qnrt4jZhFs pic.twitter.com/VmLV1yDg2B— Thomas P Kennedy III (@ThomasPKennedy3) September 25, 2017

 But life is often more complicated than the "Hero" and "Villain" memes of the Internet.
-Villanueva has said he's also supportive of athletes speaking out on social injustice, but for him, the flag and his service give him a different perspective.
+Villanueva has said he is also supportive of athletes speaking out on social injustice, but for him, the flag and his service give him a different perspective.

 That's not everyone's experience.
-Certainly, many black athletes (and African American military members), aware of history, come at it from a different place.
+Certainly, many black athletes (and African-American military members), aware of history, come at it from a different place.

 "One brother, you mess with one, you mess with all," Washington's Norman said Sunday night.
 "Nobody's divided in this."